dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_configANM.md

 ## Extract query parameters into attributes

-This **Extract REST Request Attributes** filter is used to extract given REST API query parameters into attributes, which is required to get the optional parameter, `useOpsdb` which can be used to skip Elasticsearch and use the internal OPSDB.
+This **Extract REST Request Attributes** filter is used to extract given REST API query parameters into attributes, which is required to get the optional parameter, `useOpsdb` which can be used to skip Elasticsearch and use the internal OpsDB.

 ## Skip Elasticsearch